What kind of applicant are you?

 Many schools have transfer student policies.
 These policies apply to students who might choose to transition from a college program into university, or students who seek to change universities during their programs.
 Student transfer policies outline how the credits you’ve completed at another postsecondary institution can count toward completion of a degree at your new university.

 To find out more about your school’s transfer student policies, please contact the admissions office at the university you’d like to attend or visit our university profiles for more information.
-You can also access the resource guide, ONTransfer.ca, for interactive transfer information and links to advisors to help you plan your educational pathways.
+You can also access the resource guide ONTransfer.ca for interactive transfer information and links to advisors to help you plan your educational pathway.

 What is a mature learner policy?

 Most Ontario universities have a policy to support admission for mature learners who don’t meet standard university entrance requirements, but who have life and work experience.
 These policies vary depending on the institution.
-The Ontario Universities’ Application Centre (OUAC) has a complete list of mature learner policies; visit OUAC’s Mature Learner page.
+The Ontario Universities’ Application Centre (OUAC) has a complete list of mature learner policies.
+Visit the OUAC’s Mature Learner page.